 Galaxy S9 FaceWidgets

 Most Galaxy S9 owners don’t know this, but if you double-tap the always on display, you’ll get more options without unlocking your screen.
 These include music controls, your schedule for the day, or upcoming alarms.
-You can interact with these too.
+You can interact with these too, just swipe to the left/right.

 Go to Settings > Lock screen & security > Clock and FaceWidgets > and tap on FaceWidgets.
 Samsung adds the music controls for you, but you can customize this as you’d like.
 Giving you a few more options and controls without ever unlocking your phone.
 You can add these to the lock screen too if you want.